 I’m really pleased to share this interview with Luke Cotton who takes wonderful iPhone photos of the English countryside.
 Working outdoors gives him the perfect opportunity to capture beautiful early morning misty landscape photos.
-Seeking out lone trees, he waits for the perfect light, often using a tripod and timer so he can appear in the photo himself.
+Seeking out lone trees, he waits for the perfect light, often using an iPhone tripod and timer so he can appear in the photo himself.
 In this interview you’ll learn more about Luke and how he photographs these atmospheric landscapes with his iPhone.

 Tell us a little bit about yourself.

 I live and work in rural England.
 With my job I find myself outdoors most of the time which lends itself to photography.
 Apart from family and photography, I’m a very keen road cyclist.